Avalanche Mountain from the West, with Powerline Pass to its right

 From the Indian Creek Trailhead, follow the Indian Valley Trail for about 200 yards and then turn left across a steel bridge onto the powerline route.
 There is a 3100-foot elevation gain to the pass, making this much more arduous than the Glen Alps approach.
 The route is brushy and is difficult to bike, especially uphill; most will prefer to hike it.
 For an excellent map covering all of this approach, click on this link

 Once in Powerline Pass, turn northward and gain the main south ridge heading toward the crest.
 Easy scree takes you to a false summit at about 4700 feet; from there, about half an hour of tedious but easy scrambling along the southeast side of the crest (class 2) leads to the top.
+Don't go by the description in the popular book "50 Hikes in Alaska's Chugach State Park," which erroneously describes the ridge only as far as the first false summit.

 There is decent camping by the lakes just west of Powerline Pass.
 The area isn't quite pristine--you've got the powerline, as well as a few jeep roads marring the tundra--but it's a nice enough place to spend a sunny evening.
 Campfires are not permitted and very large groups will need a permit; otherwise, there are no formalities.